AdobeDocs/experience-platform.en/help/query-service/audit-log-guide.md

 >[!NOTE]
 >
 >The details panel can be used to find the [!UICONTROL Asset ID].
-The Asset ID is the query ID.
+The value of the [!UICONTROL Asset ID] changes depending on the category used in the audit.
+When using the [!UICONTROL Query template] category, the [!UICONTROL Asset ID] is the **template ID**.
+When using the [!UICONTROL Scheduled query] category, the [!UICONTROL Asset ID] is the  **schedule ID**.

 ## Available filters for [!DNL Query Service] audit log categories {#available-filters}